 5 things you need to know about what’s happening in Israel and Gaza

 On Oct.
 7, Palestinians from Gaza carried out attacks in Israel that killed at least 1,200 Israelis, injured thousands more, and took an estimated 240 hostages.
 Israel immediately launched attacks on Gaza.
-Since then, at least 34,305 Palestinians in Gaza have been killed, 70% of them women and children.
+Since then, more than 42,000 Palestinians in Gaza have been killed.

 Israel also placed Gaza under hermetic closure—blocking access to food, water, fuel, electricity, medical supplies, and other goods.
 As a result, people are dying of starvation and disease.
-Gaza is facing an unprecedented humanitarian crisis that grows worse by the day.
+Today, Gaza is facing a genocide and unprecedented humanitarian crisis that grows worse by the day.

-In the West Bank violence against Palestinians also escalated as settler attacks, mass arrest campaigns, and military raids increased in number.
-At least 469 Palestinians have been killed and hundreds more injured in the West Bank following the Hamas attack.
+In the West Bank violence against Palestinians has also escalated as Israeli settler attacks, mass arrest campaigns, and military raids have increased.
+At least 756 Palestinians have been killed and hundreds more injured in the West Bank.

-AFSC mourns with those who have lost loved ones and all who are suffering.
-We will continue to work for the changes needed to end this violence and build a just and lasting peace.
+AFSC mourns all who have been killed and calls for the peaceful release of all civilians held captive.
+As we have throughout our history, we stand in opposition to violence in all its forms.
+We will keep up our work for the changes needed to end this violence and build a just and lasting peace.

 To address the situation, it is important to understand the context in which this violence is taking place.
 Here are five things you need to know: